 Harbor Compliance and Northwest Registered Agent are the two most commonly compared mid-market registered agent services.
 Both are reputable.
 Both cover all 50 states.
 Both are priced well below the brand-premium options like LegalZoom at $249/year.

 The decision between them is not "which is better."
 It is "which fits my situation."
 The short version: Northwest wins for single-LLC and small multi-state operations that want flat pricing and privacy.
-Harbor Compliance wins for multi-state portfolios (5+ states) or businesses that need active compliance management beyond registered agent service.
+Harbor Compliance may win for larger multi-state portfolios, though only on a negotiated rate Harbor does not publish, and for businesses that need active compliance management beyond registered agent service.

 This review walks through the price structure, service model, and the specific scenarios where each one is the right call.